-What to Do if Your Spouse Stops Paying Child Support in Utah
+What to Do if Your Ex Stops Paying Child Support in Utah

 What steps should you take if your ex-husband or ex-wife stops paying child support in Utah?
 What forms and documents do you need to prepare?
 Is it legal to withhold custody until your former spouse starts making payments again?
 Child support lawyer Darwin Overson explains the do’s and don’ts of enforcing court orders in Utah.

-Can I Withhold Child Custody From My Ex-Husband or Ex-Wife?
+Can a Person Withhold Child Custody From an Ex-Husband or Ex-Wife in Utah?

 Many divorced parents think they can force a former spouse to resume making child support payments by withholding visitation with their children.
 It is very important that you do not go down this path, no matter how angry or frustrated you might feel.

 Put simply, it is unlawful to withhold visitation or parent time as retaliation for nonpayment of child support (or for any other reason).
 Remember, child custody is a court-ordered arrangement, so if you deviate from the terms of your custody plan, you’re essentially ignoring court orders.

 You might be thinking, “But so is my ex!”
 After all, child support payments are court-ordered, too.
 Nonetheless, you don’t have the right to defy court orders simply because your ex-husband or ex-wife is doing the same thing.
 Nor would you want to, because the penalties can severe.